danleks/frontend-path-to-the-mastery/object-basics.md

 console.log(user.age === undefined) // logs true, no such a property
 ```

 There is also a special operatior `in` for checking if a property exists.
-It works according to a pettern below:
+It works according to a pattern below:
 ```javascript
 'key' in object
 ```